UBC-STAT/stat-406/syllabus.md

 Some of the problems that are assigned are similar or identical to those assigned in previous years by me or other instructors for this or other courses.
 Using proofs or code from anywhere other than the textbooks (with attribution), this year's course notes (with attribution), or the course website is not only considered cheating (as described above), it is easily detectable cheating.
 Such behavior is strictly forbidden.

-In previous years, I have caught students cheating on the exams.
+In previous years, I have caught students cheating on the exams or assignments.
 I did not enforce any penalty because the action did not help.
 Cheating, in my experience, occurs because students don't understand the material, so the result is usually a failing grade even before I impose any penalty and report the incident to the Dean's office.
-I carefully structure exams to make it so that I can catch these issues.
+I carefully structure exams and assignments to make it so that I can catch these issues.
 I __will__ catch you, and it does not help.
 Do your own work, and use the TA and me as resources.
 If you are struggling, we are here to help.

 > If I suspect cheating, your case will be forwarded to the Dean's office.
 No questions asked.